-Every players role is going to be different, but coming into college you have a big impact on the type of role that you want with your team.
-If you want to have a bigger role on your team you must to be willing to put in the work and be willing to step up every day at practice, workouts, etc. With 14 other players competing for minutes and shots, you are going to have to earn your role on the team.
+Every player’s role will be different, but coming into college, you have a big impact on the type of role you want with your team.
+If you want to increase your value as a basketball player, you must be willing to put in the work and be willing to step up every day at practice, workouts, etc. With 14 other players competing for minutes and shots, you will have to earn your role on the team.

-Another big key to finding or establishing your role, is what you do outside of team practice times.
-The NCAA regulates how much time your coaches are allowed to have with you on the court during the season and off season (2 hours per week on the court during the off season, and 20 hours per week during the playing season).
-That means that you need to be committed to putting in work on your own time, if you really want to excel and have a bigger role with your team.
+Another big key to finding or establishing your role is what you do outside of team practice times.
+The NCAA regulates how much time your coaches are allowed to have with you on the court during the season and off-season (2 hours per week on the court during the offseason, and 20 hours per week during the playing season).
+That means that you need to be committed to putting in work and continuing to get better on your own time if you really want to excel and have a bigger role with your team.

 One of the hardest things for players to get used to in college is the time commitment that comes with it.
-You are a student athlete and that means that there is more than just basketball that you are responsible for.
-When you add up these other responsibilities; going to class, practice, weights, individual skill development, study hall, and 3 meals a day you aren’t left with much free time.
-It is important that you recognize this, and learn to manage your time well.
-Don’t allow one of these areas to suffer by not budgeting enough time for it, you must find a way to balance all of them.
+You are a student-athlete, which means that there is more than just basketball you are responsible for.
+When you add up these other responsibilities; going to class, practice, weights, individual skill development, study hall, and 3 meals a day, you aren’t left with much free time.
+You must recognize this and learn to manage your time well.
+Don’t allow one of these areas to suffer by not budgeting enough time for it; you must find a way to balance all of them.

-The higher the level you play at in college the more this becomes a concern.
-Too many players allow what really matters to suffer and fall apart because they allow too many distractions into their life.
-Whether it is friends, parties, video games, etc. you need to be able to manage the distractions.
-There are always going to be people that want your time and there is nothing wrong with taking a break and having free time, but don’t allow these things to negatively effect your on the court or classroom performance.
+The higher the level you play at in college, the more this becomes a concern.
+Too many college basketball players allow what really matters to suffer and fall apart because they allow too many distractions into their life.
+Whether it is friends, parties, video games, etc., you need to manage the distractions.
+There are always going to be people who want your time, and there is nothing wrong with taking a break and having free time, but don’t allow these things to negatively affect you on the court or in the classroom.

 “Is what I’m doing or about to do, getting me closer to my [true] objective?“ – Robert Townsend

 The day in and day out grind of college basketball, school, and everything else that comes with it can sometimes be a lot, especially for freshmen.
-It is important though that you are ready for this, and also prepared to battle through it when it hits.
-There may come a time during the season where you just feel mentally drained and fatigued, it happens to a lot of players (even non freshmen).
+It is important, though, that you are ready for this and prepared to battle through it when it hits.
+There may come a time during the season when you feel mentally drained and fatigued; it happens to many players (even non-freshmen).

-One of the great things about college basketball is the length of the season, and the fact that no role is permanent.
-During the course of the season you may not be playing very much, or have the role on your team that you want, but that doesn’t mean you should pack it in and wait till next season.
-In fact it means the exact opposite.
+One of the great things about college basketball is the length of the season and the fact that no role is permanent.
+During the season, you may not be playing very much or have the role on your team that you want, but that doesn’t mean you should pack it in and wait until next season.
+In fact, it means the exact opposite.
 You need to be working on your game and staying ready for when your chance comes.
-I can’t tell you how many players that I have seen that were barely playing at the beginning of the season, and then ended up playing a huge role on the team by the end of the year.
+I can’t tell you how many players I have seen that were barely playing at the beginning of the season and then played a huge role on the team by the end of the year.
 So always be ready to go if your chance comes.

 “I don’t complain about playing time.
 My job is to play so well the coach can’t sit me.” – Shane Battier